 1. Laugh More

 When was the last time that you had a really good laugh?
 A couple of weeks ago?
 A few months ago?
 Or too long ago to recall?
 If so, you need to more consciously bring humor and laughter into your life.

 Have you heard the saying, “Laughter is the best medicine?”
-When we are laughing less, we are carrying more burden of stress and ill-health.
+When we laugh less, we carry more burden of stress and ill-health.
 Laughter is associated with many biochemical reactions of our body, such as relaxed muscle tone, and increased heart rate, respiratory rate, and oxygen consumption.
 These reactions have various medical benefits.

 The Laughter the Best Medicine Medicine Series can be a great way to bring more laughter to your life:

 Water is the main component of our body.
 Drink adequate water is critical for maintaining the balance of body fluids.According to CDC, water helps our body keep a normal temperature, lubricate and cushion joints, protect the spinal cord and other sensitive tissues, and remove body waste through urination, perspiration, and bowel movements.
 Choosing plain water over sweeten drinks (e.g., soda, fruit drinks) can help you save money and cut calories.